 We can’t get rid of our prejudices.
-So we should at least try to make them as discriminating as possible.
+So we should try to make them as discriminating as possible.

 Each day good taste is stripped of a little more of its influence, but bad taste goes on insensibly gaining ground.

-When style is said to win out over substance, most times it is a crass and self-satisfied manner that has won out over subtle style, as in the case of Chesterton.
+When style seems to have won out over substance, most times it is a crass and self-satisfied manner that has won out over subtle style, as in the case of Chesterton.
 Gaudy writers boast that they love form, but they are just infatuated with its crude effects.
 Style too has its hypocrites and pharisees, who confuse it with the frills, flourishes and embroidery which mask its absence.
 When they think that they’re mastering their craft, they are in fact learning the flashy stunts that will take in their audience.

 Life is a slow erosion of all our standards.
-You must be prepared to allow them to sink if you want to succeed.
+You must abandon them to sink if you want to succeed.

 My taste calibrates its standard to suit the class of things that I have had the means to pay for.
 Like my conscience, I use it not to weigh what I ought to do or get, but to weave shrewd justifications for what I have done or got.